Alexis Ren Flaunts Major Cleavage In Strapless Lace Bralette

 Model Alexis Ren stunned her 14 million Instagram followers on Tuesday, February 2, when she uploaded some sexy photos of her fabulous figure in a tiny ensemble.

-The 24-year-old social media sensation was captured in the middle of a road, which boasted scenic mountain views, for the four-slide series.
+The 24-year-old social media sensation was captured in the middle of a road.
+Scenic mountain views were visible in the four-slide series.
 She struck several sultry poses that put her killer curves on display.

-She stood with the front of her body to the camera in the first image as she cocked one hip.
-She grabbed on her bottoms with her left hand while her right hand hovered over her face, likely to keep the sun out of her eyes.
-She also wore a pout on her face as she looked directly into the camera’s lens.
+She stood facing the camera in the first image as she cocked one hip.
+She grabbed at her bottoms with her left hand while her right hand hovered over her face, likely to keep the sun out of her eyes.
+She also wore a pout as she looked directly into the camera's lens.
 She kept her eyes closed in the second photo, giving off an air of mystery.
-The third slide displayed the back of her figure as the model propped her booty out.
-She further rotated her head over her shoulder to share a pout with the camera once more.
+The third slide displayed the back of her figure as the model popped her booty out.
+She turned her head to look over her shoulder, pouting for the camera once more.
 She appeared carefree in the last frame as she smiled widely with her eyes closed.

-Her long blond locks fell around her back and shoulders in natural-looking waves.
+Her long blond locks fell down her back and shoulders in soft waves.
 She rocked her nail shorts and natural.

-Alexis flaunted her busty assets in a strapless sheer-lace bralette.
-The pale-blue garment, which featured lace trimmings and V-shaped underwire, tightly wrapped around her chest as it revealed a massive view of cleavage.
-She teamed the top with a pair of low-rise bikini bottoms and a black cover-up that she tied around her waist, drawing the eye to her curvy hips and slender midsection.
+Alexis flaunted her busty assets in a strapless semi-sheer lace bralette.
+The pale blue garment, which featured lace trimmings and V-shaped underwire, tightly wrapped around her chest and revealed a massive view of cleavage.
+She teamed the top with a pair of low-rise bikini bottoms and a black cover-up which she tied around her waist, drawing the eye to her curvy hips and slender midsection.

-The sizzling series quickly grew in popularity with social media users as it accumulated more than 320,000 likes in just one hour after going live.
+The sizzling series quickly grew in popularity with social media users and accumulated more than 320,000 likes in just one hour after going live.
 More than 700 admirers also verbalized their kind thoughts on the model, her beauty and her flawless body in the comments section.

 "A naturally beautiful woman," one individual wrote, following with a string of heart-eyes emoji.